FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

     if (data.authState == "Authorized"){
       this.email = data.introspectResponse.email;
       this.body = data.body;
-      this.boolShowSignOut = true
+      this.showSignout = true
     }
     else if (data.authState == "notAuthorized"){
-      this.boolShowSignOut = true
+      this.showSignout = true
     }
     else if (data.authState == "notAuthenticated"){
-      this.boolShowSignOut = false
+      this.showSignout = false
     }
     this.authState = data.authState
   });